 Did Hitler know that he was bad?
 Well, do we know he was bad?
 Do we know anyone is good or bad?
 Great philosophical questions, but let’s avoid getting bogged down in wondering whether we have knowledge of moral truths.
 Let’s agree that Hitler was a very bad man.
 When I took ethics at university, the professor said that if your ethical system doesn’t condemn Hitler, you need a new one.
 I’ve long considered that good advice.
 So, let’s agree that Hitler is bad and that an objective person can know that he is bad or evil.

-Our questioner is asking whether Hitler knew he was bad.
+The question is whether Hitler knew he was bad.
 Hitler did horrible acts, but did he think his actions were bad?
 To answer that question, we need to be honest about how human beings think about moral issues.
 Popular culture has instilled in us a simplistic vision of evil—the wicked witch, the evil stepmother, the comic book archvillain, the dark side of the force, and many more.
 These stereotypes have given us the idea that bad people know they are bad and enjoy being bad.
 From petty criminals to dictators, we assume that bad people knowingly and gleefully commit bad acts.

 Philosophers have for a very long time offered a different insight.
 The ancient Greek philosopher Plato writes in his dialogues, using Socrates as his mouthpiece, that he doesn’t think anyone thinks his or her actions are bad.
 Here’s one of the ways he states it, in Meno, 77: